mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/setting-up-sdk.mdx

 The connection process is characterized in `WalletConnect` by these six statuses: `Uninitialized`, `DisconnectedNoSession`, `DisconnectedSessionCached`, `TransportConnected`, `SessionRequestSent`, and `WalletConnected`

 The initial status is `Uninitialized`.
 If we call the `WalletConnect.Connect()` method, the status is set to `DisconnectedNoSession` if no session is cached locally.
 If the session has been cached locally from previous usages, then the status changes to `DisconnectedSessionCached`.
-If the status is `DisconnectedSessionCached`, then it will transition to `WalletConnected` right after the internal transport layer web socket connection opens.
+If the status is `DisconnectedSessionCached`, then it will transition to `WalletConnected` right after the internal transport layer WebSocket connection opens.
 If the status is `DisconnectedNoSession` then it will transition to `TransportConnected` when the transport layer web socket connection opens. `TransportConnected` transitions to `SessionRequestSent` once `WalletConnect` has sent a request to the Bridge server.
 After a user approves the connection in the wallet app (example: Metamask), `WalletConnect` gets a response from the Bridge server and sets the status to `WalletConnected`.

 Note that the `WalletConnect` class provides the `SessionStatusUpdated` public generic event with current connection statuses.